 An input stream iterator allows an algorithm to get its input sequence from an input stream.
 This is accomplished by having both the constructor and operator++( ) read the next element from the underlying stream and by overloading operator*( ) to yield the value previously read.
 Since algorithms require two pointers to delimit an input sequence, you can construct an istream_iterator in two ways, as you can see in the program that follows.

 Using a software library is a matter of trust.
-You trust the implementers to not only provide correct functionality, but you also hope that the functions execute as efficiently as possible.
-It?s better to write your own loops than to use algorithms that degrade performance.
+You’re counting on the people who created it to not only make it work correctly but also to make it work as fast as possible.
+Sometimes, it’s better to create your own loops instead of using pre-made algorithms that might slow things down.

-To guarantee quality library implementations, the C++ standard not only specifies what an algorithm should do, but how fast it should do it and sometimes how much space it should use.
-Any algorithm that does not meet the performance requirements does not conform to the standard.
-The measure of an algorithm?s operational efficiency is called its complexity.
+To ensure that libraries meet high standards, the C++ standard not only says what an algorithm should do but also how fast it should do it and how much space it should use.
+If an algorithm doesn’t meet these standards, it doesn’t meet the rules set by the standard.
+We measure how well an algorithm works in terms of its efficiency, and this is called its “complexity.”

 Since count_if( ) must look at every element exactly once, it is specified to make a number of comparisons exactly equal to the number of elements in the sequence.
 Naturally, the copy( ) algorithm has the same specification.